 Burn/Smooth: 6.5 – Very smooth and it has a little bit of the warmness we really want from scotches.

 Aroma: 4.25 – This has no complexity or power – it’s just subpar.
 When you order an Islay you want that intense woody and peaty smell, but this is muted and weak.

-Manliness: 6.0 – Now here’s the issue – while this is a scotch, and it’s very much just peat and wood one would think it gets a fairly manly score.
+Honesty: 6.0 – Now here’s the issue – while this is a scotch, and it’s very much just peat and wood one would think it gets a fairly good score.
 On the back of the bottle though they do the worst possible thing, and they lie to us.

 w/ Rocks: 7.5 – Again as proven with most single malts – the addition of a bit of water or an icecube serve only to open your scotch up and allows you to enjoy the delicious presents it was hiding.
 This makes the scotch smokier, more complex and flavorful and overall much better.